Scientists and Innovators in Schools (SIS)

 WHO CAN VOLUNTEER WITH SIS?

-We welcome enthusiastic STEAM professionals to become part of our program and request volunteers to have completed a bachelor's degree, a technical program, or have experience working in a STEAM field.
-SIS provides training and support to enhance science communication with K-12 students, support from Science World educators, and network opportunities with other STEAM professionals.
+We welcome enthusiastic STEM professionals to become part of our program and request volunteers to have completed a bachelor's degree, a technical program, or have experience working in a STEAM field.
+SIS provides training and support to enhance science communication with K-12 students, support from Science World educators, and network opportunities with other STEM professionals.
 The SIS program will reimburse costs incurred during school visits, including travel & presentation materials (within certain guidelines).

 Thank you to our donors